nicholaishaw/fraud-detection-project/README.md

 **Figure 3.** *Conversion of date of birth into age.*

-Lastly, the columns were reordered and then dropped the columns that were not features of the prediction and ensure the data are analyzed correctly by the model.
+Lastly, the columns were reordered, and then we dropped the columns that were not features of the model.

 ![image](https://github.com/nicholaishaw/fraud-detection-project/assets/135463220/3a69009b-02b4-4295-af80-c6ae3b7f09de)